* Acquisition includes $750 mln in cash, $250 mln net debt

 concentrate on its diamond mines.

-Monday's deal reverses a 2004 acquisition which turned Harry
+Monday's deal reverses a 2004 acquisition which turned the

-Winston, the group that discovered what became Canada's Diavik
+mining group that discovered Canada's Diavik deposit - now

-diamond mine - now controlled by Rio Tinto - into a
+controlled by Rio Tinto - into a miner and jeweller.

 The original mining arm is renamed Dominion Diamond